 TL;DR If you’d like to kick-start your Instagram competitor analysis right away, feel free to swipe our Instagram industry insights template.
 For more tips on analyzing your competition, keep reading.

-Have you ever looked at your competitors’ Instagram account and wondered how they get all that engagement?
-What’s their secret? ?
+Have you ever looked at your competitors’ Instagram accounts and wondered how they get all that engagement?
+What’s their secret?

 There’s only one way to find out: performing a competitor analysis.

 In this post, I’ll show you how to conduct an analysis to keep up with trends and stay on top of the competition on Instagram.

 All you need is a 5-step checklist for analyzing your competitors’ performance and a template to get started.
 Sounds good?